Lab Members

 Angela Fuller, PhD

-I am the Leader of the USGS New York Cooperative Fish and Wildlife Research Unit and a Professor (courtesy) in the Department of Natural Resources and the Environment at Cornell University.
+I am the Leader of the USGS New York Cooperative Fish and Wildlife Research Unit and a Professor in the Department of Natural Resources and the Environment at Cornell University.
 The single unifying theme of the research in our lab that transcends all projects is that they provide information that contributes to the conservation or management of wildlife species and influences the way species are managed.
 You can read about research in our lab on the home page and in more detail on the research page.
 Read about our amazing students and postdocs that make it all possible on this page.

 Current Lab Members

-Haley Turner, M.S.
+Haley Turner, Ph.D.
 Student

 Haley completed her undergraduate degree at George Mason University in northern Virginia.
 During her undergraduate studies, she worked for the U.S. Geological survey (USGS) studying eastern box turtles at Patuxent Wildlife Research Center.
 After graduating with a B.S. in Environmental Science, she moved to southern Florida to research sea turtles, diamondback terrapins, and Burmese pythons with the USGS.
-Her current research at Cornell University focuses on the density of bobcat populations in New York State.
+Her current research at Cornell University focuses on the density of bobcat populations in New York State and large-scale wildlife monitoring.
 Haley is broadly interested in population and landscape ecology, and how the combination of the two can lead to better methods of understanding population dynamics.

-Kelly Perkins, Research Support Specialist
+Kelly Perkins, Research Support Specialist, PhD Student

 Kelly provikp_photodes general research support for the NY Coop Unit since July 2016.
 Prior to this she worked as a zoologist for the New York Natural Heritage Program conducting surveys, managing data, and studying rare species in New York state.
 She attended the University of Delaware (B.S. wildlife conservation ’02) and West Virginia University (M.S. wildlife resources ’06).
 She also spent time as a seasonal technician for several research and government institutions studying birds and other wildlife.
 She has a background in ornithology, bat biology and acoustics, and wildlife inventory and habitat associations spanning many taxa.
 Her interests include wildlife research, data manipulation, and statistics.